Carbon Monoxide: The Silent Killer

 - “Flu-like” symptoms

-CO poisoning is a silent danger that many Americans unknowingly face on a daily basis.
-To ensure that you and your family remain safe, make sure that your home is outfitted with an up-to-date, battery-operated CO detector that will immediately alert you should danger arise.
+CO poisoning is a silent danger that many Americans unknowingly face daily.
+To ensure that you and your family remain safe, ensure your home is outfitted with an up-to-date, battery-operated CO detector that will immediately alert you should a danger arise.

 Contact a New York Carbon Monoxide Poisoning Attorney

-If you or a loved one suffered a CO-related injury or if you lost a loved one due to the negligence of a property owner, know that help is available to you.
+If you or a loved one suffered a CO-related injury or lost a loved one due to a property owner’s negligence, know that help is available to you.
 At Hach & Rose, LLP, our experienced premises liability attorneys will seek justice on your behalf and take every necessary action to obtain the financial compensation you deserve.